 The newest addition to the Boy's Hereford herd.

-You have read this article agriculture advocacy / cattle / food with the title Dateless and calving cows.
-You can bookmark this page URL http://miavamp22.blogspot.com/2011/01/dateless-and-calving-cows.html.
+with the title Dateless and calving cows.
+You can bookmark this page URL https://miavamp22.blogspot.com/2011/01/dateless-and-calving-cows.html.
 Thanks!